BertyBasset/SynthCustomControls/README.md

 ### FillBrush
 A Brush for filling in the body of the knob.
-FillBrush is of type `abstract class Brush` which means that it can be set to any Brush type that derives from this - these being `SolidBrush`, `LinearGradientBrush`, `RadialGradientBrush`, `ImageBrush`, `DrawingBrush`, `VisualBrush`. `TileBrush` and `BitmapCahceBrush` - we won't discuss the final 3.
+FillBrush is of type `abstract class Brush` which means that it can be set to any Brush type that derives from this - these being `SolidBrush`, `LinearGradientBrush`, `RadialGradientBrush`, `ImageBrush`, `DrawingBrush`, `VisualBrush`. `TileBrush` and `BitmapCacheBrush` - we won't discuss the final 3.

 #### SolidBrush
 For this example, we've gone for a dark theme with the `Canvas` `Background` set to `Gray`, and the Knob and Marker outlines set to `White`.
 This illustrates that the Knob background takes on the background of the Canvas automatically.